 What are the Most Common Mistakes You See?

 In theory, building a home wall seems to be a simple and straightforward process.
 However, there are many nuances and details that greatly impact the end result.
-Considering these factors at the start will help you avoid common mistakes and get the most enjoyment out of your home wall!
+Considering these factors at the start will help you avoid common mistakes and get the most enjoyment out of your home wall.

 Home climbing walls are unique installations.
 While they incorporate many common building techniques, home walls combine them into something quite different than a house or a shed.
 General contractors and handymen may have a lot of experience, but generally, they build walls for buildings, not for climbers to hang from and jump around on.
-Do your own research.
+Do your own research. and don’t be afraid to call us!
+We will happily consult on your new project.

 Review your structural plan with someone you trust.
 Home walls are heavy and add a lot of stress to the underlying structure.
-Louie has seen “many impressive walls that were severely under-engineered and dangerous to climb on”.
+Louie Anderson has seen “many impressive walls that were severely under-engineered and dangerous to climb on”.
 Get help so your wall is safe, lasts a long time, and doesn’t pull down the ceiling.
 You may need a self-supporting structure if you rent, or live somewhere permits will be required.
 If in doubt, make it stronger – add another brace or bolt, more screws, thicker wood, etc. The standard for overhanging climbing walls is 2x6 lumber.
-The sides usually have sistered (two 2 x 6s together) on the ends, and then the remaining stringers are on 16” centers.
+The sides usually have sistered (two 2 x 6s together) on the ends.
+Then the remaining stringers are on 16” centers.
 If the wall is free-standing, the wall must also have at least 2x6 supports on each end that are secured to the ground.
 We prefer a beefier post with two sistered 2 x 6s.
 It is important that the posts cannot be kicked out which means attaching them either to the ground or by running an attachment plate back to the wall.

 Get inspired by the community of homewallers around the world.
 Chances are, someone has already built something very similar to what you want.
 Talk to friends who have been through the process, and search social media for unique ideas.